andrasq/node-qmock/Readme.md

 Replace the named method of `object` with the override function, and return a stub object that holds information about calls to the method.
-This form can be used to override or rewrite method calls.
+This form can be used to suppress or rewrite method calls.

-If an override function is not specified, the original method is called.
-This form is useful to passively "spy" on method calls.
+If an override function is not specified, a noop function is used (changed in 0.4.0).
+The noop function does not call its callback, if any.

+Use `spy` to passively examine calls to the existing method or function.

 Returns a `stub` object that is updated with information about the last call's arguments, return value, exception thrown, and callback arguments: